galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial-content/tutorial.md

 ## Keeping track of the changes

-You need to keep track of all your new changes with a version control system (VCS).
+You need to keep track of all your new changes with a control version system (CVS).
 To do so, you will use Git as VCS, and GitHub as your personal hosting service.

-This repository of tutorials is developed collaboratively among more than 40 contributors.
+This repository of tutorials is developed collaboratively.
 Therefore, to ease the collaboration, we are using the [GitHub flow](https://guides.github.com/introduction/flow/) approach, which is based on forks, branches, and pull requests.
+To learn more how to use it, you can follow our [dedicated tutorial]()
 Let's start tracking your changes!

 > ### {% icon hands_on %} Hands-on: Start keeping track of the changes
 >
-> 1. [Create a fork](https://help.github.com/articles/fork-a-repo/) of this repository on GitHub.
-Your account will contain a copy of the original collaboratively developed training material
-> 2. Link your fork on GitHub to the local (cloned) copy on your machine:
->     `git remote add fork https://github.com/<YOUR_GITHUB_USERNAME>/training-material`
 > 3. Create a new branch called "similarity-search" in your local copy:
 >     `git checkout -b similarity-search`
 > 4. Add your changes to the new branch: